Empty state

 • Your CTA button should always complement the title of the empty state.

-• Empty states are an excellent opportunity to encourage people to interact further with our products.
+• Empty states are an opportunity to encourage people to interact further with our products.
 While optional they’re a good way to educate people about where they can go next or motivate them to explore.

 Be careful of how many call to action buttons are on one page.
 You don’t want to overwhelm people with too many options.

-Voice and Tone
+Voice and tone

 You want to leave people feeling motivated, supported, and delighted.
 Convey accurate emotions and make sure people know how to respond.
-Follow some of the following Atlassian Voice and Tone principles to build your message:
+Follow some of the following Atlassian voice and tone principles to build your message:

 Motivate by showing possibilities